Dr. John M. Lilley served as the 13th president of Baylor University from January 1, 2006 to July 24, 2008.

 While at Penn State, he served as president of the Rotary Club and chair of the United Way board.
 His other board memberships included the Erie Philharmonic; WQLN, Northwest Pennsylvania's public radio and TV stations; the Americans for the Competitive Enterprise System; the Northwestern Pennsylvania Industrial Resource Council; and the Erie Plastics Corp.

-Professionally, he has served on the board of the American Association of State Colleges and Universities and currently serves on the boards of the Big 12 Conference and the American Association of Presidents of Independent Colleges and Universities.
-He also is serving this year as convener of the Texas Baptist University presidents.
+Professionally, he served on the board of the American Association of State Colleges and Universities and on the boards of the Big 12 Conference and the American Association of Presidents of Independent Colleges and Universities.
+He also served as convener of the Texas Baptist University presidents.

 Dr. Lilley and his wife, Geraldine (Gerrie), have four grown children and three grandchildren.